 Dilution is the amount by which the offering price paid by the purchasers of our Class A common stock sold in this offering will exceed the as adjusted net tangible book value per share of our Class A common stock after the offering.
 Net tangible book value per share of our Class A common stock as of a particular date represents the amount of our total tangible assets less our total liabilities divided by the number of shares of Class A common stock outstanding as of such date.
-As of March 31, 2013, after giving effect to the Asset Transfer, our net tangible book value would have been approximately \$561 million, or \$9.09 per share of Class A common stock, assuming that NRG exchanged all of its Yield LLC Class B units for newly-issued shares of our Class A common stock on a one-for-one basis.
+As of March 31, 2013, after giving effect to the Asset Transfer, our net tangible book value would have been approximately \$ billion, or \$ per share of Class A common stock, assuming that NRG exchanged all of its Yield LLC Class B units for newly-issued shares of our Class A common stock on a one-for-one basis.
 Purchasers of our Class A common stock in this offering will experience substantial and immediate dilution in net tangible book value per share of our Class A common stock for financial accounting purposes, as illustrated in the following table.

-Initial public offering price per share \$ 22.00 Net tangible book value per share as of March 31, 2013 after giving effect to the Asset Transfer \$ 9.09 Increase in as adjusted net tangible book value per share attributable to purchasers in this offering 0.62 Net tangible book value per share after giving effect to the Asset Transfer, the offering and the use of proceeds therefrom 9.71 Immediate dilution in net tangible book value per share to purchasers in the offering 12.29
+Assumed initial public offering price per share \$ Net tangible book value per share as of March 31, 2013 after giving effect to the Asset Transfer \$ Decrease in as adjusted net tangible book value per share attributable to purchasers in this offering Net tangible book value per share after giving effect to the Asset Transfer, the offering and the use of proceeds therefrom Immediate dilution in net tangible book value per share to purchasers in the offering

-Because NRG does not currently own any Class A common stock or other economic interest in us, we have presented dilution in net tangible book value per share of Class A common stock to investors in this offering assuming that NRG exchanged its Yield LLC Class B units for newlyissued shares of our Class A common stock on a one-for-one basis in order to more meaningfully present the dilutive impact on the purchasers in this offering.
+Because NRG does not currently own any Class A common stock or other economic interest in us, we have presented dilution in net tangible book value per share of Class A common stock to investors in this offering assuming that NRG exchanged its Yield LLC Class B units for newly-issued shares of our Class A common stock on a one-for-one basis in order to more meaningfully present the dilutive impact on the purchasers in this offering.

-If the underwriters exercise their option to purchase additional shares of our Class A common stock in full, the net tangible book value per share after giving effect to the offering would be \$10.12 per share.
-This represents an increase in net tangible book value of \$1.03 per share to our existing stockholder and dilution in net tangible book value of \$11.88 per share to purchasers in this offering.
+If the underwriters exercise their option to purchase additional shares of our Class A common stock in full, the net tangible book value per share after giving effect to the offering would be \$ per share.
+This represents an increase in net tangible book value of \$ per share to our existing stockholder and dilution in net tangible book value of \$ per share to purchasers in this offering.